 - How long have you been a bookseller?

-About a year and a half. (ed. now five and a half)
+About a year and a half. (ed. now over seven)

 - What made you want to become a bookseller?